KonH/InvestmentReporting/README.md

 TINKOFF_API_SANDBOX_KEY=%TINKOFF_API_KEY%
 ```
 - Mongo credentials related to embedded mongo database, which will be created at start
 - Tinkoff API key described here - https://tinkoffcreditsystems.github.io/invest-openapi/auth/
 - Start services: `nuke --target Start --configuration Production`
 - Navigate to http://localhost:8082

 ## Register

 - Registration is based on token, which available in service logs
 - Lookup token in logs: `docker-compose logs invite-service`
-- Use that token in registration process
+- Use that token in the registration process
-- Register is locked if you make invalid attempt, just restart invite-service to reset access timer
+- Register is locked if you make an invalid attempt, just restart the invite-service to reset the access timer